Trevor-F83/Trevor-F83/README.md

 - 👀 I’m a father, software developer and amatuer photographer.
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript, RESTful API's, GitHub, JSON and AJAX.
 - 💞️ I’m looking to collaborate on other projects with other developers, both experienced and learning!
+- 2022 Goals: Submit more to my github by creating and designing more web pages.
 - 📫 Reach me at DevTrevorF83@gmail.com

 <!---